mbacou/WADashboard/inst/app/md/sheet_1.md

-The **Resource Base** sheet provides an overview on over‑exploitation, unmanageable, manageable, exploitable, reserved, utilized and utilizable flows at river basin scale.
+The **Resource Base Sheet** provides an overview on over‑exploitation, unmanageable, manageable, exploitable, reserved, utilized and utilizable flows at river basin scale.
 In particular it is used to: